Vorlonhomeworld/BBCL/13 Get SLIME'd.md

 download and install slime-helper into the quicklisp directory, it will be our go-between file for emacs.
 Believe it or not, this is an .el file, so
 Emacs can easily read and understand it!

-Now we're finally ready to head over to emacs and add some elisp (that's what .el files are, elisp, which isn't the same as Common Lisp! ) into
+Now we're finally ready to head over to emacs and add some more elisp (that's what .el files are, elisp, which isn't the same as Common Lisp! ) into
 Emacs so that SLIME will run.
 First, we need to let Emacs know where slime is located on our hard drive:

 ```